 Applying warm compresses can loosen the crusts along your eyelids, and then gently scrubbing the eyelids can help remove the crusts.
 Take care to do this gently with warm, not hot, water.

-How to do a Warm Soak of the Eyelids
+How to do a Warm Soak for the Eyelids

 - Wash your hands thoroughly

-- Close your eyes and place the washcloth on your eyelids for about five minutes, reheating the washcloth as necessary
+- Close your eyes and place the mask over your eyelids for about 10-20 minutes

 - Repeat several times during the day

 Often times, a key treatment for blepharitis patients is the application of heat.
-This is why it’s crucial that the washcloth you use has warm, not cold, water.
+This is why it’s crucial that the maskh you use has warm, not cold, effects.
 Heating the eyelid margin transforms fats, which are solid at room temperature, into liquids.
-If your Meibomian glands are clogged up with a wax-like substance, this will help your secretions get flowing again.
+If your meibomian glands are clogged up with a wax-like substance, this will help your secretions get flowing again.